Dirk Borgognone

-Dirk Borgognone (born January 9, 1968) is a former National Football League placekicker who currently holds the record for the longest field goal ever kicked in the history of high school football, 68 yards.
+Dirk Borgognone (born January 9, 1968) is a former National Football League placekicker who holds the record for the longest field goal ever kicked in the history of high school football, 68 yards.

 High school career

 Borgognone attended Reno High School, initially playing as a soccer player.
 He soon switched to football and was trained in a "straight-on" kicking style.
 On Friday, September 27, 1985, he kicked the longest field goal in high school football history, during a game at Sparks High School.
 The kick measured 68 yards and was longer than any that had ever been successfully kicked in the NFL or the NCAA.
-Borgognone was thereafter relegated solely to kicks of over 50 yards and missed all eight of his subsequent attempts, failing to make another field goal the rest of his high school career.
-He would convert three field goals in a subsequent all-star game, being named the game's MVP.

 College career

 After high school, Borgognone attended the University of Tennessee for a year before he returned to Reno, and Truckee Meadows Community College eventually transferring to the University of the Pacific.
 Borgognone's college career, however, was derailed by a 1988 change to the NCAA rule books that banned kicking off tees for field goal attempts.
 This not only reduced the general range for field goals (the record off a tee was 67 yards, without, only 65), but Borgognone had always kicked off a tee and was unprepared for the rule change.
 Borgognone left college early, to pursue an NFL career as a kickoff specialist.